 Alkaptonuria (AKU) can also affect several other areas of the body.

 Most homogentisic acid (HGA) is eliminated from the body in urine, but as it passes through the genitourinary tract, it can increase the likelihood of developing stones, especially in those that do not drink sufficient fluids.
 This can be seen as kidney or bladder stones in both male and female patients and as prostate stones in males.
-Stones are a fairly common symptom of AKU, but they don’t usually have a serious effect on health.
+Stones are a fairly common symptom of AKU.
 They can be painful, but most pass out of the body naturally.
-Occasionally larger stones need to be removed by simple operations.
+Occasionally larger stones need to be removed by simple procedures.

 Respiratory (organs and structures involved in breathing)